Complete In One Chucking

 The machines use a self-centering chuck design providing the necessary repeatability to hold the tight part requirements.
 A pull piston works from the center of the chuck, pulling the two jaws the same distance at the same force to center the part.

 All chucks can have the pressure adjusted to provide the appropriate grip for that operation.
 The accuracy of this clamping method is 2 to 5 microns.
-“Using ground stock as a blank will repeat with less than a 5-micron variance on a consistant basis,” says Rodger Boswell, Hydromat’s director of sales.
+“Using ground stock as a blank will repeat with less than a 5-micron variance on a consistent basis,” says Rodger Boswell, Hydromat’s director of sales.

 Each chuck is ground to the same height and centerline position for maximum accuracy.
-Performed in-house, the company’s technicians have the ability to grind in each workholding fixture so the workpiece will be in exactly the same place, position to
+Performed in-house, the company’s technicians have the ability to grind in each workholding fixture so the workpiece will be in exactly the same place, position to position.

 When grinding the position on a set of chucks, they can also adjust for the axis orientation of the part.
 This is extremely important for perpendicular